Feta is the most well-known cheese in Greece. It is a soft, white, brined cheese that is very nutritious and is an excellent source of calcium.

 Once the curd is firm, it is cut into cubes, salted and placed in wooden barrels or metal containers for up to three days.
 Next, the blocks of cheese are placed in a salted solution and refrigerated for two months.

 Finally, when the cheese is ready to be distributed to consumers, it is packaged in this solution (called brine) to preserve freshness.

-Bottom Line: Feta cheese is a fresh cheese that is shaped into cubes.
-It is stored in salted brine and matured for only two months.
+Bottom Line: Feta cheese is a brined cheese that is shaped into cubes.
+It is stored in salted water and matured for only two months.